 Checks or ACH transactions returned for insufficient funds will be charged a \$25 fee.
-Vendors are not allowed to operate at the CFM until all fees have been paid in full and the violation must have been remedied prior to the vendor returning.
+Vendors are not allowed to operate at the CFM until all fees have been paid in full.
 The City of Charleston is not responsible for bank fees charged due to a redeposit of bounced checks.